michaelaboagye76/train-ride-data-analystics-project-in-AWS/train-rides-data-analytics-project/README.md

 * Run SQL queries in **Athena** to generate insights.
 * Prepare data for visualization in **QuickSight** or other BI tools.

----

 ##  Data Description

-The dataset contained transaction-level train ticket information with the following key fields:
+The dataset contained transactionlevel train ticket information with the following key fields:

 * **Transaction & Purchase**